Skip to section

 Important!

-Like eToro, Tiger Brokers gives you the ability to purchase fractional shares in US companies.
+Like eToro, Tiger Brokers lets you purchase fractional shares in US companies.

 Cons.

-Because leveraged trading isn’t available through Tiger Brokers, you will need to switch to eToro or another equivalent if you ever decide to dabble in more advanced investing tactics.
+Because leveraged trading isn’t available through Tiger Brokers, if you decide to experiment with more advanced investing tactics, you must switch to CMC Markets or an equivalent platform.

 Overall.